Projects

 This is useful when your organization has multiple teams working on different applications.
 Each team only sees and works with the projects relevant to them.
 Organization owners and admins always have access to all projects.

-For more on how organizations and roles work, see the Getting Started guide.
+For more on how organizations and roles work, see the Organizations and teams page.